 School District Leader (SDL) Advanced Certificate

+The School District Leader (SDL) Advanced Certificate program serves as an additional component of the Ed.D. program.
 The SDL Advanced Certificate program is for qualified individuals interested in leadership opportunities such as superintendent, associate superintendent, or other district-level administrative positions.

 - Completion of the Harassment, Bullying, and Discrimination Prevention and Intervention workshop.
-The workshop can be completed during the program and must be completed prior to graduation.
+The workshop can be completed during the program and must be completed prior to graduation

-In accordance with New York State Education Department requirements, candidates in the SDL program will be required to take and pass the New York State SDL Licensure Exam, successfully complete a minimum of 60 credits of graduate study, which includes 30 transfer credits from an approved master’s degree program and 30 hours of additional coursework provided by this program.
+In accordance with New York State Education Department requirements, candidates in the SDL program will be required to take and pass the New York State SDL Licensure Exam and successfully complete a minimum of 60 credits of graduate study, which includes 30 transfer credits from an approved master’s degree program and 30 hours of additional coursework provided by this program.

-To comply with New York State regulations, all doctoral applicants seeking School District Leader certification must provide St. John Fisher College with official scores on the Graduate Record Examination (GRE), Millers Analogy Test (MAT), or the Academic Literacy Skills Test (ALST).
+To comply with New York state regulations, all doctoral applicants seeking School District Leader certification must provide St. John Fisher College with official scores on the Graduate Record Examination (GRE), Millers Analogy Test (MAT), or the Academic Literacy Skills Test (ALST).

 For specific information regarding the School District Leader certificate, please contact Dr. Marie Cianca at (585) 899-3878 or firstname.lastname@example.org.